gbif/hp-bison/opportunities.md

 lang: en
 lang-ref: community
 title: Opportunities
 description: GBIF-US is a community that is dedicated to open and engaged science.
-We're always interested in collaboration, feel free to send inquiries to gbif-us@usgs.gov.
+We're always interested in collaboration, feel free to send inquiries to \ngbif-us@usgs.gov.
 Below are some opportunities that are available

 background: /assets/images/organisms/mountain_bluebird_wieferi9.jpg
 imageLicense: Photo by Daniel Wieferich